LG 27GR83Q-B Monitor Review

 27GR83Q-B 27" IPS 1440p 240Hz

-Our unit was manufactured in June 2023 with a BOE panel; you can see the label here.
+Our unit was manufactured in June 2023 with a BOE panel; you can see the product's label here.

 The LG 27GR83Q-B is a decent mid-range gaming monitor that has more gaming features than similarly priced displays.
 Its HDMI 2.1 bandwidth lets you take full advantage of current-gen gaming consoles and modern graphics cards, and its 240Hz refresh rate is also ideal for competitive gaming.
 It also has a fast response time and low input lag, making it a well-rounded display for gaming.
 It isn't as versatile for other uses like productivity as some other options like the Gigabyte M27Q X, but if you're after a low-cost, high refresh rate gaming monitor, you can't go wrong with this one.